helpbuttons/hb-docs/docs/English/architecture.md

 ###USER

 The users are the person profile that is over the networks.
-User can jump in and out of networks, and move their Buttons to other networks and to other Users.
+User can jump in and out of networks, and move their Helpbuttons to other networks and to other Users.
 This way an user can keep their reputation and profile independent.

 User cannot be rated but their reputation is stablished by supports.
 Other users can support an user for increasing his reputation.
 Blocks and low support rates can be used to measure the negative impact of the actions of users that can be moderation objectives by the community.